charMstr/ft_services/README_FOR_42PEERS.md

 example:
 ```
 docker run -d --rm --name mysql_cont -p 3306:3306 --network=**my_network_name** mysql ;
+docker inspect mysql_cont | grep IPAddress
 ```
+_note: the wordpress container should use in its wp-config.php file the address of the mysql\_cont we just created._

 Now ou should be able to connect successfully to your msql container and its server if you enter in your search engine **localhost:5050**.